patricialmd/aged-care-safety-analytics/README.md

 ## Key Insights
-- **Stable safety performance**: monthly incidents range 34 to 62 with no sustained upward trend
-- **Falls are the #1 incident type** across ALL risk groups, accounting for 36% of total incidents (233 cases)
+- **Falls are the most common incident type** across ALL risk groups, making up 36% of total incidents with 233 cases recorded.
+- **Safety performance is stable** for the whole year, with monthly incidents ranging from 34 to 62 and no signs of worsening over time.
-- **Fast emergency response**: high-severity incidents receive an average response of 4.8 minutes, meeting SIRS expectations
+- **High-severity incidents are responded quickly**, with an average response of 4.8 minutes, which meets SIRS expectations.
-- **Strong resolution outcomes**: 77.4% resolution rate for high-severity incidents
+- **Most high-severity incidents are successfully resolved**, with a resolution rate of 77.4%.
-- **Perth is the highest-demand city**: largest high-risk cohort (75 residents) and highest incident volume
+- **Perth has the highest-demand**, with the most high-risk residents at 75 and the highest incident volume across all cities.
-- **No extreme-risk cases identified**: no residents simultaneously met all high-risk thresholds
+- **No residents were identified as extreme risk**, as no one simultaneously met all high-risk thresholds.
+- **The serious incident rate is above threshold across all risk levels**, which means all residents need careful monitoring regardless of risk category.

+## Conclusion